Riding E-Scooters in Switzerland: The Most Important Rules

 In Switzerland, the same blood alcohol limits apply to riding an e-scooter as to driving a car:

-- 0.5 ‰: legal blood alcohol limit – at this level, a person is considered unfit to drive
+- 0.5 ‰: legal blood alcohol limit—at or above this level, a person is considered unfit to drive

-- 0.8 ‰ or higher: considered a serious DUI offense, resulting in license suspension and criminal charges
+- 0.8 ‰ or higher: considered a serious DUI offense, resulting in the revocation of the driver's license and criminal charges

 - Two independent brakes